mubtAAhij/neto-swift-example/README.md

 # neto-swift-example
 an example Swift project for displaying Neto inventory data by scanning barcodes or manual input.
+Note: this app only supports iOS 11 and Swift 4.1.

 To use:
 1. Get an API Key.
 Check here for more info: https://developers.neto.com.au/documentation/engineers/api-documentation/getting-started/